 During consults, I am frequently asked by potential clients how to get divorced quickly and cheaply.
 These are understandable questions.
-To my knowledge, divorce is not frequently associated with rainbows, sunshine, or happiness.
+To my knowledge, divorce is not often associated with rainbows, sunshine, or happiness.

-TV, books, friends, and family frequently depict divorce in an unpleasant manner.
+TV, books, friends, and family frequently unpleasantly depict divorce.
 I think it is only natural to want to handle divorce quickly and painlessly.

-This article summarizes Texas law regarding the waiting period for a divorce and what is necessary to speed the process of divorce.
+This article summarizes Texas law regarding the waiting period for a divorce and what is necessary to speed the divorce process.
 Remember, what is theoretically possible under the law may not be possible depending on the specific facts of your case and who you are married to.

 Uncontested Divorce versus Contested Divorce

 Generally, in my consults, everyone asks for an uncontested divorce.
-In Texas, when you file for divorce, there is no box to check whether your divorce will be uncontested or contested.
+There is no box to check whether your divorce will be uncontested or contested when you file for divorce in Texas.
 Whether a divorce is ultimately uncontested or contested depends on the married couple involved.

 - Property - Divides marital assets and debts

-For a divorce to be “uncontested,” there must be agreement on all three things.
+For a divorce to be "uncontested," there must be agreement on all three things.
 If you agree on all three, then the case will never have to go to trial.
-However, if you are not agreement on all three, then ultimately, the case must go trial, which could take a year or longer.
+However, if you are not in agreement on all three, then ultimately, the claim must go to trial, which could take a year or longer.

 Can My Divorce be Completed Quickly?

-In this blog, we will help the reader contemplating filing for a divorce in Texas to determine whether it is realistic for their divorce to be completed quickly.
+This blog will help the reader contemplate filing for a divorce in Texas to determine whether it is realistic to complete their divorce quickly.
 By quickly, I mean in 61 days.

 Mandatory Texas Waiting Period

-In Texas, there is a mandatory 60-day waiting period from the time the divorce is filed until you are eligible to appear in court to finalize your divorce.
+In Texas, there is a mandatory 60-day waiting period from when the divorce is filed until you can appear in court to finalize your divorce.